How Plug-and-Play Finance helps you scale faster than BaaS / banking-as-a-service

 That’s the case with a platform of any size, but innovators scaling their platform have to be extra vigilant.
 As you offer new services, reach new markets and see more variety of use, the risk of financial criminals slipping through the cracks in a growing system goes up.
 And the cost of dropping the ball hardly bears thinking about – from massive regulatory fines to the loss of revenue and customer trust, the penalties can be devastating.

-Building a banking services platform is exhausting enough, but it’s dealing with compliance and control that makes it so difficult – and is the reason why so many innovators give up.
+Building a financial services platform is exhausting enough, but it’s dealing with compliance and control that makes it so difficult – and is the reason why so many innovators give up.
 There’s an ocean of red tape to cross to be sure you’re protected, and the time it takes to understand and implement it all doesn’t fit with innovators who need to scale fast.
 You’d almost certainly need to hire a compliance team to take on that burden.

 Not only does it take an age to wrap your head around all the regulations, you then need to figure out what controls to put in place to protect yourself and your customers.
 The more you scale and take on new users, the more flexible those controls have to be.